Skip to content

 Limits and edge cases

-• CSV needs an array of objects (or a single object, which gets wrapped).
-Primitive arrays produce a one-column value table.
+• CSV needs an array (or a single object, which gets wrapped in a one-row table).
+Primitive arrays like [1, 2, 3] produce a single-column value table; bare strings / numbers / booleans as the root JSON are rejected with a clear error.

 Frequently asked questions